-The rate, in persons per second, at which new occupants will be created.
-The flow rate can be either constant or specified as a function from a table.
-The flow rate table editor is shown in Figure 111 below.
 The editor can also be used to automatically construct a periodical step function.
-To do so, click the Step function button.
-The Step Function dialog is shown in Figure 110 below.
-The editor with a generated step function is shown in Figure 111 below.
+To do so, click the Step Function button.
+The Create Step Function dialog is shown in Figure 120 below.
+The editor with a generated step function is shown in Figure 121 below.